 Siding is the term for the exterior walls of the home.
 The most common types are vinyl, aluminum, and brick.

 Vents are located in different spots on a roof and allow air to escape from a home.

-Windows are strategically laid out on a home to allow light inside and provide views outside.
+Windows are strategically installed on a home to allow light inside and provide views outside.
 They are typically fitted with glass.
 Doors, either hinged or sliding, allow people to enter and exit a home.
 Here are a few features that relate to them.

-- An apron is a decorative trim installed beneath a window and against the siding.
+- An apron is a decorative trim beneath a window and against the siding.

 - A window grid is created by materials laid within the glass of a window to create the look of multiple panes.
 Grids can also be placed on the exterior of a window.
 Depending on how grids are installed, they can either be decorative or supportive in nature.